Skip to main content

 A new way of thinking - The Taranto attack a prelude to Pearl Harbor

-Immediately after hearing the of the attack Admiral Isoroku Yamamoto saw the potential and importance of the British attack on the Italians.
+Immediately after hearing of the attack, Admiral Isoroku Yamamoto saw the potential and importance of the British attack on the Italians.
 In retrospect, they should have all known that arranging all your ships in one place anywhere is too big a temptation for your enemy in times of war and protecting them by having anti-submarine nets at the mouth of the harbour is not enough.
-He immediately began to think about the America Pacific fleet anchored at Pearl Harbor.
-Yamamoto was against Japans expansionist policy and was against the war in the Pacific in general.
-He knew that once he had drawn up plans for the attack they will lose a long drawn out war, hence the attack had to be so severe that it will knock out any potential of the US fighting.
+He immediately began to think about the American Pacific fleet anchored at Pearl Harbor.
+Yamamoto was against Japan's expansionist policy and was against the war in the Pacific in general.
+He knew that once he had drawn up plans for the attack they would lose a long drawn-out war, hence the attack had to be so severe that it would knock out any potential of the US fighting.

-The Japanese had an aggressive foreign policy and did defeat the mighty Russian Empire in 1905 against its expansionist policy.
-The Japanese Empire had a surprise attack of the Russian fleet at Port Arthur, China after negotiations had broken down.
+The Japanese had an aggressive foreign policy and defeated the mighty Russian Empire in 1905 against its expansionist policy.
+The Japanese Empire had a surprise attack on the Russian fleet at Port Arthur, China after negotiations had broken down.

 Admiral Isoroku Yamamoto

-Another person who had immediately grasped the importance of the attack at Taranto was Admiral Harold Stark Chief of naval operations, he then wrote a memo warning of a potential of an attack at Pearl Harbor to the Secretary of the Navy, Franklin Knox.
+Another person who had immediately grasped the importance of the attack at Taranto was Admiral Harold Stark Chief of Naval Operations, he then wrote a memo warning of the potential of an attack at Pearl Harbor to the Secretary of the Navy, Franklin Knox.
 Advising to put torpedo nets in the Harbor itself.
-But this fell on dead ears, as there was a general belief that since the water was so shallow, and the distance so great the Japanese will not risk such an attack despite there being hostilities between the two countries.
+But this fell on dead ears, as there was a general belief that since the water was so shallow, and the distance so great the Japanese would not risk such an attack despite there being hostilities between the two countries.
 Insight doesn't count for much if we cannot transfer them into action.
 Stark's bosses deflected and ignored his warnings and after the Pearl Harbor attack, he was quietly transferred to the Atlantic arena of operations.

 Image result for admiral harold stark